isihaka360/WeatherBug/README.md

-Weathercast Using Python and Django
-*Weather Bug is the application of science and technology to predict the conditions of the atmosphere for a given location and time.
+*WeatherBug is the application of science and technology to predict the conditions of the atmosphere for a given location and time.
 You can get the realtime Weather forecasting by using this web application*

 -->